tryton/trytond/doc/topics/configuration.rst

 path
 ~~~~

-The directory where Tryton should store files and so the user running `trytond`
+The directory where Tryton stores files and so the user running `trytond`
 must have write access on this directory.

-The default value is `/var/lib/trytond/`.
+Default: `/var/lib/trytond/`

 list
 ~~~~

-A boolean value (default: `True`) to list available databases.
+A boolean value to list available databases.

+Default: `True`

 retry
 ~~~~~

-The number of retries when a database operation error occurs during a request.
+The number of retries when a database operational error occurs during a request.

+Default: `5`

 language
 ~~~~~~~~

-The main language (default: `en_US`) of the database that will be stored in the main table for translatable fields.
+The main language of the database that will be used for storage in the main table for translations.

+Default: `en_US`

 ssl
 ---

-Activates the SSL_ on all network protocol.
+Activates SSL_ on all network protocols.

+.. note:: SSL_ is activated by defining privatekey.
+        Please refer to SSL-CERT_ on how to use private keys and certficates.

 privatekey
 ~~~~~~~~~~